 So I was just trying to get bodies inside to pull them outside so we can do some kind of triage.

-We had a hundred nurses.
+We had 100 nurses.

 People were telling me, just leave, they'll come back for the survivors.

-Still not sick of winning, make it America great again.
+Still not sick of waiting.

-As we roll along, Sean Hannity show on a Friday, 800 941 Sean Topre telephone number.
+So long, Sean Hannity show on a Friday, 800-941-SEAN, toll-free telephone number.

-And um we'll put it up on our website because I know probably many of you would want to hear it again.
+And we'll put it up on our website because I know probably many of you would want to hear it again.

-Um we have another hurricane coming.
+We have another hurricane coming.

-We'll get an update from Joe Bestardi.
+We'll get an update from Joe Bastardi.

-And um, I'm I'm not sitting for my president, I'm standing for my president.
+And I'm not sitting for my president.

-One funny story, it's not funny in one sense, but it's really a guy, a marine stole a truck.
+One funny story, it's not funny in one sense, but it's really a guy, a Marine, stole a truck.

-Now he stole the truck for a great reason.
+And he stole the truck for a great reason.

 He wanted to get shooting victims to the hospital.

-Now the the Iraq vet's name is Taylor Winston.
+Now, the Iraq vet's name is Taylor Winston.

 Anyway, he sprang into action.